appu1232/Discord-Selfbot/README.md

 - Google web and image search.
 - Keyword/user logger and notifier.
 Get notified when keywords you specified are said in any of your server or follow users and get notified when they send a message (with a cooldown).
 Useful to track someone or see if someone mentioned your name or your favorite show/book/whatever else keywords and you want to stalk— I mean, talk to them about it.
-- Set your game to anything or set up multiple and cycle through them.
+- Set your game/stream to anything or set up multiple and cycle through them.
 - Cycle through avatars automatically.
 - Save image/gif/webm dumps (urls or attachments) in channels quickly to your computer (checks for duplicates as well).
 - Add custom commands/reactions.
 The commands get saved to ``commands.json`` which has some sample commands added to start with.
 Can be used as macros for other commands as well.